A Different Mirror

 A Different Mirror: A History of Multicultural America is a book by Ronald Takaki.
-It received an Anisfield-Wolf Book Award in 1994.
+It received an Anisfield-Wolf Book Award and an American Book Award in 1994.

 Overview

 A Different Mirror deals with the subject of minority perspectives of multicultural America, incorporating quotes, folk songs, letters, telegrams, and photographs into the text.
 It deals with, in roughly sequential order, Native Americans, African Americans pre- and post-slavery era, Irish, Mexicans, Chicanos, Chinese, Japanese, Jews, and ties up the book with a current (for the time the book was written) summary of where minorities are now.
 Each chapter talks about the history of a different ethnic group, and covers over a period of time public attitudes towards the minority, public policy, laws for or against the minority, and attitude of the minority towards their situation.
 Several groups are revisited at multiple points through their history.